Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 Monkey Island Estate, Bray, Berkshire

-Taking its name from the mischievous primates that settled here during the 12th century, Monkey Island Estate was once a home for monks before the 3rd Duke of Marlborough acquired the land and commissioned the Palladian Grade I listed Temple and Pavilion.
-It later became a louche playground for aristocrats and artists during the 1960s, as well as tearaways from nearby Eton College.
+Taking its name from the mischievous primates that settled here during the 12th century, Monkey Island Estate was once a home for monks before the 3rd Duke of Marlborough acquired the land and commissioned the Palladian Grade I-listed Temple and Pavilion.
+It later became a louche playground for aristocrats and artists during the 1960s, as well as a home for tearaways from nearby Eton College – a history that certainly promises a good time.

 The YTL Hotel group bought the estate in 2015 and has spent millions transforming this sleeping giant into a five-star riverside retreat, which reopened in 2019.
-Monkey-strewn frescoes, originally commissioned by Marlborough, have been painstakingly restored and now envelope the Monkey Bar, adjoined to a new brasserie restaurant.
-Tropical House of Hackney textiles pepper the property, while bedrooms are classic and cosy in contrast.
-The wood-pannelled Wedgewood suite is spectacularly ornate, crowned by swirling plasterwork.
+Monkey-strewn frescoes, originally commissioned by Marlborough, have been lovingly preserved and now offer a focal point for the property's interior design.
+Another hotel to be given the Alexandra Champalimaud treatment, tropical House of Hackney textiles pepper the property, while its 40 bedrooms are classic and cosy in contrast.
+The wood-panelled Wedgewood suite is spectacularly ornate, crowned by swirling plasterwork.
+Don't miss the hotels floating spa, housed inside a colourful canal barge, for treatments by Moss of the Isles and Isun.

 Gourmands flock to Bray for its two three-Michelin starred restaurants – Heston Blumenthal Fat Duck and the Roux family’s Waterside Inn – as well as its charming Tudor-style pubs.
-The Monkey Island Estate meets the standard, serving refined British dishes within a relaxed brasserie setting.
+The Monkey Island Estate, now complete with the Monkey Bar, adjoined to a new brasserie restaurant and Whisky Snug accessed via a secret staircase, meets the standard, serving refined British dishes within a relaxed brasserie setting.

 Location: Bray, Maidenhead SL6 2EE